5 main applications of AI in education

 AI in the education sector can ease the professors and teachers‘ most common duties, which are managing the classroom environment as well as numerous organizational and administrative tasks, such as filling out the necessary paperwork, making a student progress report, and organizing resources and materials for lectures, etc. If done manually, they require much work.

 Luckily, the processes can be automated or at least semi-automated using natural language processing solutions.
 Artificial intelligence, in those cases, could go through the fields of a report, partially or fully prefilling them.
-As artificial intelligence automates those tedious tasks, it provides the teachers with the possibility to spend more time with each student.
+AI can draft communications, newsletters, and other documents for school administrators.

 Automated test grading and homework evaluating